GreenSaladLeaf/Bike-Share/README.md

 - **Docked bikes**: Casual riders using docked bikes travel the farthest, with an average distance of 2691 meters (2.69 km), indicating that docked bikes are used for relatively longer, planned trips.

 #### Distance Distribution
-The distance distribution reveals some interesting insights into the range of distances traveled by users in the bike-sharing system:
+The distance analysis highlights the patterns in trip lengths within the bike-sharing system, segmented into distinct categories:

 **Trip Categories**:
+Trips were categorized by their lengths into four groups:
 ```sql
 SELECT
   CASE